Rostam and Sohrab: Gordafarid

+Goudarz

+Goudarz was an elderly and highly respected veteran of Iran.
+Though steady in temperament and loyal to his country, he played a pivotal role in propelling events forward.
+When Sohrab threatened Iran, he persistently urged Rostam to take up arms once more, rendering the fated confrontation between father and son ultimately unavoidable and thus driving the tragedy to its climax.

 Plot

-Rostam lived in Zabulistan, hero and one of the favorites of King Kaykavous.
-Once, following the traces of his lost horse, he enters the kingdom of Samangan where he becomes the guest of the king during the search for his horse.
+The hero Rostam lived in Zabulistan, and was one of the favorites of King Kaykavous.
+Once, following the traces of his lost horse Rakhsh, he enters the kingdom of Samangan, where he becomes the guest of the king during his search.
 There, Rostam meets princess Tahmina.
 She admires Rostam and knows of his reputation.
-She goes into his room at night and asks if he will give her a child and in return, she will bring his horse.
-Rostam leaves after he impregnates Tahmina and his horse is returned.
-Before he leaves, he gives her two tokens.
+She goes into his room at night and declares her love for him.
+Rostam married the princess but abruptly leaves after he impregnates Tahmina.
+Before he leaves, he gives her two tokens: a jewel and a seal.
 If she has a girl, she is to take the jewel and plait it in the girl's hair.
 If she has a boy, she is to take the seal and bind it on the boy's arm.

-Nine months later, she bears his child—a son, whom she later names Sohrab.
-Years go by before Rostam and Sohrab meet.
-Finally, a new war between Zabulistan and Turan is on the horizon.
+Nine months later, Tahmina bears his child—a son, whom she names Sohrab.
+Years go by before Rostam and Sohrab finally meet—the war between Zabulistan and Turan is on the horizon.
 The two armies face each other and prepare for the imminent battle.
-By then, Sohrab has become known as the best fighter of Turan army.
+By then, Sohrab has become known as the best fighter in the Turan army.
 But Rostam's legend precedes him and the Turan army cowers before the hero.
 No one else dares to fight Rostam, so Sohrab is sent to wrestle with the legendary hero.
 Though Sohrab knows his father' name, he is unaware that the man before him is Rostam.
 On the battlefield, Rostam and Sohrab fight for what seems like an eternity, neither knowing the true name of his opponent.